scalavision/bash4s/README.md

 # check that your assembled fat jar exists, if not build it
 [[ -f ./out/bash4s/assembly/dest/out.jar ]] || \
- { echo "you need to build the project using mill bash4s.assembly command"; exit 1; }
+ { echo "you need to build the project with the 'mill bash4s.assembly' command"; exit 1; }

 # the ammonite path should exist if you already have run ammonite
 mkdir -p ~/.ammonite